Flansburg Banner

 Connie Nelson

-Following their marriage, Clifford and Bonnie moved frequently due to Clifford's various jobs.
-My mother, Connie Lou Nelson, was born in 1948 in Mooreland, Oklahoma.
+Following their marriage, Clifford and Bonny moved frequently due to Clifford's various jobs.
+My mother, Connie Lue Nelson, was born in 1948 in Mooreland, Oklahoma.
 Clifford initially found work as a signalman for the Santa Fe Railroad.
 His job took the family to several locations, including Amarillo, Canyon, and Slaton, Texas, before they moved to Wellington, Kansas.
-In 1950, both Clifford and Bonnie took jobs with Boeing in Wichita, Kansas, marking a shift in their careers toward the aerospace industry.
+In 1950, both Clifford and Bonny took jobs with Boeing in Wichita, Kansas, marking a shift in their careers toward the aerospace industry.

 In 1959, Clifford moved the entire family to Englewood, Colorado, where he worked for the Martin-Marietta Company.
 During this time, Clifford contributed to the construction of nuclear warheads as part of the arms industry during the Cold War.
 Clifford remained in this line of work for six years.

-By 1965, Clifford and Bonnie's relationship faced challenges, leading to their divorce.
+By 1965, Clifford and Bonny's relationship faced challenges, leading to their divorce.
 Afterward, Clifford relocated to Seattle, Washington, where he continued his career with Boeing, continuing his work in the aerospace industry.

 Cpl.
 Gary Flansburg on the opening morning of Operation Beau Charger, May 18, 1967